This post in sponsored by Walmart. All opinions are my own. Seriously, their baby registry experience is amazing.

 I vividly remember how I felt the first time I walked into a big box baby store to build my registry.
 I had my registry gun in hand, and had ZERO idea what I was doing.
 I ended up having to leave the store and go home to do research before I could make any decisions.

 We’re here to make sure that doesn’t happen to you!
 We’ve build the ultimate baby registry checklist and lined out what products we love the most to make selecting easy.
+Plus, we’ve done a ton of research on the easiest ways to build your baby registry as well!

 Let’s jump into the essential items needed to build your baby registry!

 This is probably the thing I was most excited about buying when I first found out I was pregnant!
 But it was probably also the area I went most overboard in.
 When it comes to a newborn, they do not need much in terms of clothing.
 Sleepers are the most used item (and always go with zip up options, buttons are a pain!).
+Our sleeper suggestion: Gerber Organic Zip Up Sleepers (3 Pack)

 We suggest having 6 onesies, 6 pants, 6 shirts, socks, hats and mittens on hand.
 Of course, if you live somewhere colder, you may need more weather appropriate clothing.
 Having various sizes on hand is wise as well.
 Most babies move out of the Newborn size clothing quickly.